-- Whatever the tariff structure used, customers must be able to easily check applicable tariffs on a retailers website, to verify what they are being charged is correct on the bill. - Introduction of Time of Use (TOU) tariffs unregulated nature of retail market implies unbundled retail and network tariffs must be enforced i.e. the retail and network tariffs must be separate. - The Commission should also consider standardised terminology and naming across network and retail tariffs, so customers can more easily compare alternative retailer offers. - Improvement in consistency of the billing process itself is also required.
-There have been instances of non-billing by a retailer, where sites were not billed at all across successive quarterly periods.
+- Whatever the tariff structure used, customers must be able to check applicable tariffs to confirm what they are being charged is correct. - With regard to the introduction of Time of Use (TOU) tariffs, the deregulated nature of the retail market implies the unbundling of retail and network tariffs must be enforced i.e. the retail and network tariffs must be separate. - The Commission should also consider standardised terminology and naming across network and retail tariffs, so customers can compare alternative retailer offers. - Improvement in consistency of the billing process itself is also required to reduce instances of non-billing, where sites are not billed at all across successive quarterly periods.